Exact solution of Kerr black hole perturbations via CFT$_2$ and instanton counting. Greybody factor, Quasinormal modes

 \subsection{Angular quantization}

 Yet another application of the connection formulae is the computation of the angular eigenvalue $\lambda$.
-To this end, we impose that the angular eigenfunctions be regular at $z = 0, 1$.
+To this end, we impose regularity of the angular eigenfunctions at $z = 0, 1$.
 According to the angular dictionary (\ref{eq:angulardictionaryy}),

 therefore, according to (\ref{eq:angchangeofvar}) the behavior of $S_\lambda$ as $z \to 0$ is given by